 She said students should be responsible for managing their own accounts, paying their own bills and learning about credit limits, minimum payments and due dates.
 Email alerts can be used to warn when the charges are near the card’s credit limit, if a charge as been made over a certain dollar amount or when payments are due.
-(Both you and your child can monitor how your spending affects your credit by viewing your two free credit scores, updated each month, on Credit.com.)
+(Both you and your child can monitor how your spending affects your credit by viewing your two free credit scores, updated every 14 days, on Credit.com.)

 “No matter how much you fund or what method you use, it will be important for both you and your student to not only set the budget and boundaries, but to monitor expenses, make budget adjustments and get back on track if necessary,” McKnight said.

 More on Student Loans:

 - How Student Loans Can Impact Your Credit

 - How to Pay for College Without Building a Mountain of Debt

 - Strategies for Paying Off Student Loan Debt